 THE KURT SCHORK NEWS FIXER AWARD

-Now in their 21st year, the Awards honour American freelance journalist Kurt Schork – who was killed in 2000 while on assignment for Reuters in Sierra Leone – and recognise excellence in courageous reporting of conflict, corruption, injustice and human rights transgressions.
+Now in their 22nd year, the Awards honour American freelance journalist Kurt Schork who was killed in 2000 while on assignment for Reuters in Sierra Leone.
+They recognise excellence in courageous reporting of conflict, corruption, injustice and human rights transgressions.

-The News Fixer Award recognises local journalists and/ or experts, hired by a visiting foreign reporter or news organisation, whose guidance and local knowledge materially benefitted the content, impact and reach of the stories submitted.
+The News Fixer Award recognises local journalists, contributors or experts hired by a visiting foreign reporter or news organisation, whose guidance and local knowledge materially benefited the content, impact and reach of the stories submitted.
+The winner will receive a cash prize of $5,000 and the entry deadline has been extended by two weeks to midnight (BST) Wednesday, June 14.

-The prize was inspired by the freelance journalist, author and friend of Kurt Schork, Anna Husarska, and pays tribute to the vital role that news fixers play in coverage from difficult, dangerous and hostile locations.
-Anna – who herself often works as fixer – gave this prize the name “News Fixer” because the word “fixer” (which has other, non-journalistic uses) is widely employed by reporters around the world, by international journalists’ organisations such as Committee to Protect Journalists, Reporters without Borders, National Press Club (US) and the Frontline Club (UK), in articles, films, scientific and fiction books.
+Anna, who herself often works as fixer, gave this Award the name ‘News Fixer’ because the word fixer (which of course has other, non-journalistic uses) is widely employed by reporters around the world.
+It is used by international journalists’ organisations such as the Committee to Protect Journalists, Reporters without Borders, National Press Club (US) and the Frontline Club (UK), and is commonplace in articles, films, fiction and non-fiction books.

 Additional material you must provide:

 - A CV or resumé about your education and career.